 The condition isn’t a medical emergency but is painful for the dog or cat.
 It can also be messy when the injured tail splatters blood around the room.
 With chronic tail wag trauma, medical attention is needed to speed the healing, but home care also works well.

-HOME FIRST AID FOR DOG TAIL INJURY
+HOME FIRST AID FOR CAT OR DOG TAIL INJURY

 Benadryl has a sedative effect and is very safe.
 You can give one milligram for every pound the pet weighs to temporarily slow the wagging.
 That can help keep your dog tail injury from becoming worse, and give it a chance to heal.